physcodestyle/official-website/src/pages/longread/2018-05-09-producty-JetBrains-dlya-studentov.en.md

 8 step
 ------

 Then you will receive another letter, which will link to the confirmation of the student license.
-That’s all.
+That's all.
 Now you can use products from JetBrains.
 The license is given for a year, then it will need to be confirmed again.